Royal Flying Doctor Service: Current operations

 The service also uses not just aircraft but also four-wheel drives and other utility land vehicles to aid in transportation and communications.

+Cardiovascular emergencies represent a significant proportion of RFDS aeromedical retrievals.
+In rural and remote Australia, where cardiac catheterisation laboratories and specialist cardiology services are unavailable, the RFDS provides a critical link between initial stabilisation at the local rural hospital and definitive cardiac care at tertiary centres.
+Rural and remote medical officers initiate emergency management of conditions including ST-elevation myocardial infarction, acute heart failure, and life-threatening arrhythmias before coordinating transfer through RFDS retrieval services.
+Timely aeromedical retrieval in these settings is essential to minimising the mortality gap between rural and metropolitan patients with acute cardiovascular disease.

 Organisation

 The RFDS is made up of seven legal entities: RFDS of Australia (federation office), Central Operations, Queensland Section, South Eastern Section, Tasmania, Victoria and Western Operations.
 The RFDS operates in a federated structure and each of the seven entities has its own Board and Management.
 Each entity operates independently, both financially and operationally.

 The Flying Doctor operates from numerous bases, health services and other facilities (including marketing, fundraising and public relations as well as the national office) across Australia.